TI-99/4A: Features

 Developed by Texas Instruments (TI), the TI-99/4A is a self-contained console with the motherboard, ROM cartridge slot, and full-travel keyboard in the same case.
 The power supply is external.
 An RF modulator allows the use of a television as a monitor.
 Lowercase letters are displayed as small caps, rather than separate glyphs.
 TI BASIC, an ANSI-compliant BASIC interpreter based on Dartmouth BASIC, is built in and includes support for graphics, sound, and file system access.
 Later versions of the 99/4A, identified by (C)1983 TEXAS INSTRUMENTS V2.2 on the title page, prevent the use of unlicensed ROM cartridges from third-party manufacturers such as Atarisoft.

 Both TI-99/4 models use the 16-bit TMS9900 CPU running at 3 MHz.
 The TMS9900 is a single-chip implementation of a TI-990 minicomputer.
 Although a full 16-bit processor, only the 8 KB system ROM and 256 bytes of scratchpad RAM are available on the 16-bit bus.

 Peripherals include a 5¼″ floppy disk drive and controller, an RS-232 card with two serial ports and one parallel port, a P-code card for Pascal support, a thermal printer, a 300-baud acoustic coupler, a tape drive using standard audio cassettes as media, and a 32 KB memory expansion card.

 Video Display Processor

-Graphics in the 99/4A are generated by an TMS9918A NTSC Video Display Processor (VDP), with a variant more suitable for PAL territories.
+Graphics in the 99/4A are generated by an TMS9918A NTSC Video Display Processor (VDP), with a variant for PAL territories.
 The VDP was developed by TI and also sold independently, allowing it to be used in other systems.
-It serves as the video processor for the ColecoVision and SG-1000 consoles, and an earlier model is part of the MSX computer standard.
+It serves as the video processor for the ColecoVision and SG-1000 consoles; an earlier model is part of the MSX computer standard.

 The TMS9918A supports character-based and bitmap display modes as well as hardware sprites.
 There are 32 single-color sprites total, but only a maximum of four can be displayed per scan line.
 Each sprite is either 8×8 or 16×16 pixels and can be scaled 2× to 16×16 or 32×32.